fudonglin/fudonglin.github.io/index.md

-Why climb a mountain?
+"Why climb a mountain?"

-Because it is there.
+"Because it is there."

 —George Mallory